Deduction and Induction

 Example: You are instructed that squiggles on page are letters and words and words are meaningful.

 Fact: The teacher writes the word ‘cat’ on the board.
 She writes it small.
 She writes it big.
 She describes its sound.
 She draws a picture of a cat.
 Then she writes one at a time, the letters ‘c’, ‘a’, and ‘t’.
 She writes them small.
-She writes then big.
+She writes them large.
 She describes each sound, alone and as part of the word ‘cat’.
-Over the course of many days, the teacher goes through the entire alphabet, carefully sounding each letter, showing its shape, and contrasting those that have similar shapes.
+Over many days, the teacher goes through the entire alphabet, carefully sounding each letter, showing its shape, and contrasting those that have similar shapes.

-None of us learn purely by induction or deduction. a person develop a preference for one method, but that doesn’t shut the other down completely.
+None of us learn purely by induction or deduction.
+A person develops a preference for one method, but that doesn’t shut the other down completely.
 An artist often favors induction, while an accountant relies readily on deduction.